opendilab/DI-engine-docs/source/12_policies/plr.rst

 Key Graphs
 ----------
-PLR selectively samples the next training level based on an estimated learning potential of replaying each level anew.
+PLR selectively samples the next training level based on an estimated learning potential of replaying each level anew.
 The next level is either sampled from a distribution with support over unseen levels (top), which could be the environment’s (perhaps implicit) full training-level distribution, or alternatively, sampled from the replay distribution, which prioritizes levels based on future learning potential (bottom).

 .. image:: images/PLR_pic.png
    :align: center